 Tom Corbett is prospecting for gold when he receives a message telling him to return to the family home in Laramie Town that his mother bequeathed to his estranged brother Jeff while sending Tom away.
 Upon arriving there, Tom is shocked to discover that the now dilapidated house, not to mention most of the town, is owned by land-grabber Mr Scott, whose psychopathic son Jason terrorises the locals.
 And Jeff has become a drunken wreck who lives in a run down shack with Native American wet nurse Mercedes.
 Of course Tom and Junior soon seem to be heading for a conflict….

 I don’t know why it’s taken me this long, in my Lucio Fulci review series, to get to one of his Westerns, but anyway here’s a write-up of the first of the three films he made in the genre, the other two being Four Of The Apocalypse and Silver Saddle.
 Four Of The Apocalypse sounds great and seems to be generally considered the best, but Massacre Time is definitely no slouch and shows that Fulci had a real feel for the western even though I wouldn’t agree with the man himself who claimed that he’d made an “an oneric western” and “a western beyond space and time”.
 Okay Lucio whatever.
 While one can certainly spot some elements of his style, not to mention his fascination with brutal violence [and there was I thinking that the latter began with Fulci’s next film, the stunning Beatrice Cenci], it’s not atypical of the hordes of Italian ‘oaters’ coming out at this time.
-But despite obviously having a lower budget than some, it has some fine action, a decent story line, solid performances with two of the genre’s icons Franco Nero and George Hilton in the lead roles, and a cool soundtrack.
+But despite obviously having a lower budget than some, it has some fine action, a decent story line, good performances by George Hilton and Nino Castelnuovo, and a cool soundtrack.
 One thing I should say right now though; two English dubs exist and one is far, far superior to the other, the latter being so detrimental to my enjoyment of the film that I switched over to the former after about ten minutes.
 The ‘International Dub’ which was done in Italy for export release has terrible voicing and was considered to be so poor that the US distributors American International Pictures put together one of their own which is really rather good as these things go, just like the dubs they did for some Godzilla films being far better than Toho’s dubs – though that’s a sadder case because those control freaks at Toho won’t let them be released.
 Fortunately the Wild East DVD contains both dubs even if all other releases are of the International one.

 Its title was taken from the novel ‘Tempo di massacaro’ by Franco Enna, though the script by Fernando Di Leo, who later made a name for himself with his ‘poliziotteschi’ films in the ’70s, used very little of it.
 This was Di Leo’s first his first solo screenplay credit, though his former writing partner Enzo Dell’Aquila and Fulci made un-credited contributions.
 Fulci would later claim that he pushed Di Leo to make the script as violent as possible, though Di Leo refuted this.
 It was originally supposed to be an Italian-Spanish co-production with A Pistol For Ringo co-star George Martin attached to the leading role of Tom, but the Spanish co-producers withdrew their involvement and funding after Fulci refused to tone down the script’s violence at their behest, something which prevented Martin from taking the role.
 Having decided to then shoot the film entirely in Italy on a lower budget, Fulci instead cast Nero at the suggestion of his assistant director, Giovanni Fago, on the basis of production stills from Django which had recently been a big hit for Nero.
 Hilton, making his film debut and cast largely because he looked like Gary Cooper, later described Fulci as “a difficult man to work with” with an “overbearing personality and that could be difficult” – which probably won’t come as surprise to some, in fact it’s a wonder he made as many films as he did considering what he reportedly was like.
 The shoot was hard-going with cast and crew living in desolate locations with virtually no facilities.
 Massacre Time did solid business and, under the title The Brute And The Beast, was one of only two spaghetti westerns imported to the United States by American International, the other being God Forgives… I Don’t!.
 In Germany and Denmark it was released as one of the many unofficial Django sequels, while some story elements were tweaked and reused the same year in Texas, Adios, also starring Nero.